mrINEX/learn-English/README.md

        a 'present moment, to pre'sent oneself, something wrong, a piece of cake, [would like], [would not like], much bread, much food, a glass [of] water, a glass [of] wine, [a glass [of] milk], dark beer, light beer, a glass [of] beer, [a bottle of beer], a bottle of water,
 sentence: This present is for you.
 [I am sorry but I have to leave.
 There is nothing to do here.]
 There is something wrong with them.
 [Nobody can uderstand him.]
 Nobody is at home.
 I would like.
 I would like a piece of cake.
 [How much bread would you like?]
 What does she like to eat?
 How much food do we need?
 [Where is the nearest food shop.]
 He is hungry and angry.
 I am so hungry.
 What would you like to eat?
 [Here you are.
 You are welcome.]
        [Can I get something to drink?]
 How often does your sister drink coffee?
 Would you like tea with sugar?
 No, I never drink tea with sugar.
 [I am thirsty.
 I want something to drink.]

+21.05
+words: [bit], than, [piece], [part], of, [spend],
+       [some, any], something, anything, somebody, anybody,
+       a little bit, a bit late, [part [of] the day], part of the way, [piece of], [part of], something wrong, [any one, any time],
+sentence: I want a piece of cake.
+I am a bit hungry.
+Would you like a piece of cake?
+[Wait a little bit.]
+I know only part of this story.
+[Here is your piece of cake.]
+Wait a bit.
+Part of the month I would like to spend in Moscow.
+There is something wrong with him.
+I have got some questions.
+He needs some time to think about it.
+Olga has got some presents for you.
+[Here is some food for your dog.]
+Do you have any sisters?
+He doesn't need any help.
+We don't have any friends.
+We would like some water.
+[Can I have some more tea?
+Do you want something to eat?]
+Do you have any problems at work?